SMS vs. Email Marketing: Which Is More Effective?

 - Since people use their phones regularly, there is a higher chance that they will engage with SMS.

-- SMS focuses on a direct audience in terms of alerts, pop-up flashes, and notifications.
+- SMS focuses on a direct audience regarding alerts, pop-up flashes, and notifications.

 - SMS marketing encourages users to take instant action.